Spet. 21 Church Calendar | Robesonian

 Beulah Baptist Church, 6516 Beulah Church Road, Lumberton meets at 11 a.m. at Beulah Baptist Church of Lumberton NC. https://www.facebook.com/profile.php?id=100094893932682.

 Church of Jesus Christ of Latter-day Saints at 4901 Independence Dr., Lumberton.
 Sacrament Meeting begins at 10 a.m., followed by Primary for children and Sunday School meetings.
-This week’s “Come Follow Me” lesson is “Ye Are the Children of the Covenant” from 3 Nephi 20-26.
+This week’s “Come Follow Me” lesson is “I Would That I Could Persuade All … to Repent” from Mormon 1-6.
 Find more at https://www.churchofjesuschrist.org/ .

 Cornerstone Community Church, at 702 Dunn Road in Lumberton, holds Sunday School at 10 a.m., Sunday worship at 11 a.m., evangelistic service every first and third Sunday at 6 p.m.; and children and youth meet every Wednesday at 7 p.m.
 Roosevelt Scott is the senior pastor.